RemyAllegro/foundryvtt-cbrpnkroller/README.md

 If you want to make a Fortune roll (no position or effect), set the `attribute` to fortune.

-You can also trigger the Dialog using `game.fitdroller.FitDRollerPopup()`
+You can also trigger the Dialog using `game.cpnkroller.FitDRollerPopup()`

 Based on concepts from Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).